The best places to live in São Paulo

 Chácara Flora

-Residents have easy access to supermarkets, restaurants and retail facilities.
-Public transport links are abundant.
-Chácara Flora is close to Congonhas Airport in neighbouring Campo Belo, which makes it a convenient area for executives needing to take domestic flights for work.
+Residents have easy access to supermarkets, restaurants, retail facilities, and services.
+Public transport links are plentiful, as Chácara Flora is near Congonhas Airport in neighbouring Campo Belo.
+This proximity appeals to executives who need domestic flights for work.

 Morumbi

-One of the major draws of Morumbi is that it is a lot less polluted than areas close to the city centre.
-It is also home to several lovely green areas such as Alfredo Volpi Park and Burle Marx Park, making it a great location for expats with children.
-The area is popular with expat families as it is home to many reputable international schools.
-Morumbi has plenty of facilities such as shops and cafes.
-It is also close to one of São Paulo’s top medical facilities, Albert Einstein Hospital.
+One of the most significant draws of Morumbi is that it is a lot less polluted than areas close to the city centre.
+It is also home to several lovely green spaces, such as Alfredo Volpi Park, and is close to Burle Marx Park.
+Expats with children find it an excellent location.
+The area is popular with expat families and hosts many reputable international schools.
+Morumbi has plenty of facilities, such as shops and cafés.
+It is also close to one of São Paulo’s top healthcare facilities, Albert Einstein Hospital.

 Alphaville

-Located about 12 miles (20km) outside São Paulo, Alphaville has a small-town atmosphere.
-The type of housing available here is varied.
-Everything from luxury apartments to functional single-family homes can be found in the area.
+Located about 12 miles (20km) from central São Paulo in the municipalities of Barueri and Santana de Parnaíba, Alphaville has a small-town atmosphere.
+Expats can find everything from luxury apartments to functional single-family homes in the area.
 Many properties come with a swimming pool and large outdoor areas.

-While Alphaville is a safe and pleasant place to live, residents are somewhat isolated.
+Alphaville is a safe and pleasant place to live.
+Residents are, however, somewhat isolated.
 Public transport links in Alphaville are limited.
 Even commuting by car to São Paulo can be frustrating due to the traffic on the highway.

 Sao Paulo